 What is the process and timeline for the project?
 Where are you currently in the process?

-Longfellow values collaboration and will keep the community engaged throughout the extensive process, starting with public meetings in Spring of 2021 that will provide opportunities to identify concerns, areas of opportunity, and community priorities related to the project Pre-Application.
-In addition, the City’s environmental review and entitlement process is required to be open to the public, and we expect the City will also engage directly with the residents to solicit feedback on how our plans can best align with the priorities of the community.
+Yes.
+Longfellow values collaboration and will engage with the community throughout the lengthy permitting process.
+In addition, the City’s environmental review and entitlement process is required to be open to the public, and we expect the City will also engage directly with residents to solicit feedback on how our plans can best align with the priorities of the community.
 We invite you to sign up for our email list, attend community meetings, and learn more about the project.

 The City-led study will include a comprehensive analysis of potential environmental impacts covering topics important to the Redwood Shores community such as sea-level rise, noise, traffic, air quality, and construction impacts connected to the landfill.
 The City will hold a public EIR scoping session to directly solicit feedback from the community about what areas of concern should be studied in the EIR.